FBMA-research/photonics/doc/Exercise_191.rst

-.. important:: The Leibniz rule
+.. admonition:: The Leibniz rule
+    :class: hint

-   The Leibniz rule, also known as the Leibniz integral rule or the differentiation under the integral sign, is a powerful tool for differentiating integrals with respect to a parameter.
+    Also known as the Leibniz integral rule or the differentiation under the integral sign, is a powerful tool for differentiating integrals with respect to a parameter.
 It allows us to interchange the order of differentiation and integration.

 In the context of the exercise, we have the integral: